workadventure/workadventure/docs/maps/api-player.md

 ## Player specific properties
 Similarly to maps (see [API state related functions](api-state.md)), it is possible to store data **related to a specific player** in a "state".
 Such data will be stored using the local storage from the user's browser.

+{.alert.alert-info}
+In the future, player-related variables will be stored on the WorkAdventure server if the current player is logged.

 Any value that is serializable in JSON can be stored.

 ### Setting a property